rami-mochaourab/coalition-formation/README.md

 > R. Mochaourab, E. Jorswieck, M. Bengtsson, "Distributed Clustering for Multiuser Networks through Coalition Formation," submitted to IEEE Signal Processing Magazine, Lecture Notes, 2016.

+The code has been implemented with Matlab R2016b.

+## Usage
 Run the main file main.m.

-    The code has been implemented with Matlab R2016b.

 The code uses two functions SetPartition.m and Stirling2nd.m by the author Bruno Luong.
 These functions are included here and can also be downloaded from http://se.mathworks.com/matlabcentral/fileexchange/24133-set-partition